Tile Numbers of Knot Corner Mosaics: Introduction

 Next, we want to classify links with small corner tile numbers.
-One could utilize Theorem \ref{thm:main} and the existing theory for edge-mosaics, but we do the classification from scratch, reducing the problem to a search for a special kind of polyomino, which is carried out using a computer.
-The result is Theorem \ref{thm:classification}, which states that the only links with corner tile number less than nine and no unlinked, unknotted components are the Hopf link, the trefoil, and Soloman's knot.
+We reduce the problem to a combinatorial search which is carried out using a computer.
+The result is Theorem \ref{thm:classification}, which states that the only knots and links with corner tile number $<12$ and no unlinked, unknotted components are the Hopf link $P(1,1)$, the trefoil knot $3_1$, Solomon's knot $P(1,1,1,1)$, the connect sum of two Hopf links $P(1,1) \# P(1,1)$, the cinquefoil knot $5_1$, the star of David link $P(1,1,1,1,1,1)$, the figure-eight knot $4_1$, and the three-twist knot $5_2$.